chickendinosaur/url/README.md

 ## Overhead

 Note: Due to dealing with fast-url-parser and 'url' having dependencies, browserify was use which adds overhead to the results.
 However, '@chickendinosaur/url-parser' has no dependencies so I've listed both result with and without being browserified.
-Also, the size will grow a little more once the other two method are added but nothing in comparison to the other offerings.
+Of course this package does not include a format() or resolve() method but those are very minimal to implement as well and will be done in seperate packages if I need them.

-### @chickendinosaur/url-parser
+### @chickendinosaur/url-parse
 #### minified - 1685 bytes
 #### minified + gzipped - 772 bytes
 #### minified (without browserify) - 1222 bytes